hrichharms/crystal-autogui/README.md

 2. Run `shards install`

 ## Building C Object Files
-In order to linke the X11 api-interacting C code with the crystal code, the c source file must be compiled to object files as follows:
+Since crystal doesn't have native links to the required header files, crystal-autogui requires linked C code.
+In order to link the X11 api-interacting C code with the crystal code, the c source file must be compiled to object files as follows:

 screen.c -> screen.o